Veykril/tlborm/src/macros/minutiae/scoping.md

 # fn main() {}
 ```

-Defining macros multiple times is allowed and the most recent declaration will simply shadow
+Defining `macro_rules!` macros multiple times is allowed and the most recent declaration will simply
-previous ones unless it has gone out of scope.
+shadow previous ones unless it has gone out of scope.

 ```rust
 macro_rules!
 X { (1) => {}; }